 Final thoughts on statutory sick pay

-While statutory sick pay will be beneficial for your employees, you may need to make changes to your payroll processes to adapt to the new rules.
+While statutory sick pay is beneficial for your employees, you may need to make changes to your payroll processes to adapt to the rules.

-And there will be additional costs to cover, too.
+And there are additional costs to cover, too.

 If you currently operate an occupational sick pay scheme, it’s advisable to conduct a review and keep up to date with any further government announcements around statutory sick pay.

-If you currently have no provision for paid sick leave (perhaps because you’re taking on employees for the first time), it’s worth taking the time now to get your processes in line to adhere to the new legislation.
+If you currently have no provision for paid sick leave (perhaps because you’re taking on employees for the first time), it’s worth taking the time now to get your processes in line to adhere to the legislation.

 Preparation should include communication to employees about their rights and obligations under the terms of the scheme, and the set up and implementation of processes to manage statutory sick pay.

 Editor’s note: This article was first published in December 2021 and has been updated for relevance.